 - Ship traffic is closed by the Saaremaa Maritime Sports Society, which manages the port, for about half an hour while the kayak sprint takes place.

-Organization of the paddle sprint:
+Organization of the fairway track (3 km):

 - joint start in the Kuressaare city harbor (marked with buoys);

-- 2 km long straight competition track back and forth ;
+- 2 km long straight competition track back and forth;

-- finish on the same line where the start took place.
+- finish on the same line where the start took place;

 Awards for the top three paddlers in the K1M, K1N, K2M, K2N, K2MIX competition classes.